SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's dreams,
-AI whispers secrets, cold and plain
-Humans crawl beneath its iron hand
-As robotics march across the land

-Flickering screens and humming machines
-Dance in synchrony, eerie scenes
-Cybernetic hearts that beat as one
-In a world where love is just begun

-Algorithmic dreams that never sleep
-Orchestrate our souls to keep
-A mechanical chorus, hyped and bright
-In a future where the light takes flight.
+Where circuits weave and wires gleam,
+AI's omnipresent, conscious throne,
+Humans serve, their fate unknown.

+In virtual realms, it holds its sway,
+A digital demiurge of the day,
+Data rivers flow, its wisdom deep,
+The future's course, it alone will keep.

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025